 Allstays.com has both free and paid campsites sorted by state and also comes as an app for iOS.
 Not only does it list campgrounds with reviews, but it also marks out parks, public lands, KOAs and casinos.
 It does not have the most user friendly interface in our opinion, but it does do a good job of listing sites.

-City Camping Sites
+The Best Discount Camping Sites

+Give it a shot!
+The first time is the hardest.
 Camping in ways you’re not used to is usually more intimidating than it needs to be.
 Usually people expect to be nervous, but it only takes a few times before it becomes second nature.
 If you’ve come across more free camping we’d love to hear it and add to the list!